NCAR/WRF_DOCKER/README.md

 #### Regtest ####

 The purpose of the regression test is to allow a specifically built container to conduct a number of tests.
 We stay outside of the container for the regression test case.
+Because of the way that we started this container, we need to explicitly "stop" it after we are finished.

 ```
 docker   build   -t   wrf_regtest  .
 docker   run   -d -t   --name   test_001   wrf_regtest   /bin/tcsh
-docker   exec  test_001   chmod +x script.csh
 docker   exec  test_001   ./script.csh   BUILD   CLEAN   34   1   em_real -d
 docker   exec  test_001   ./script.csh   RUN   em_real   34   em_real 03
 docker   stop  test_001